rudicode/code2rubylearning/README.md

 # Code2rubylearning
 command line tool that formats, given source code files, making them ready for pasting to the rubylearning.org forum.

-# Under Development
 ## Installation
+    gem install code2rubylearning

-Add this line to your application's Gemfile:
+Or add this line to your application's Gemfile:

-    gem 'code2rubylearning', :git => "https://github.com/rudicode/code2rubylearning.git", :branch => "master"
+    gem "code2rubylearning", "~> 0.1.3"

-And then execute:
+And then :

-    $ bundle
+    bundle install
-This should install clippy 1.0.1 as well.

-To see if it works
+## Usage:

-    $ bundle exec code2rubylearning
+    $ code2rubylearning [options] file1 file2 file3 ...

-This should copy the text string "Text to copy to clip board." to your clipboard.
+Check your clipboard, the files should be ready to paste to the forum.

 ## Contributing

 1. Fork it